Telangana CM KCR indisposed | www.lokmattimes.com

 Telangana CM KCR indisposed

 Hyderabad, March 11 Telangana Chief Minister K. Chandrasekhar Rao was slightly indisposed on Friday.
-He visited Yashoda Hospital ...
+He went to Yashoda ...

 Hyderabad, March 11 Telangana Chief Minister K. Chandrasekhar Rao was slightly indisposed on Friday.

-He visited Yashoda Hospital for a check-up.
+He went to Yashoda Hospital for a check-up.
 According to the Chief Minister's Office (CMO), doctors were conducting heart related angiogram tests.

+The chief minister told the doctors that he was feeling weak for the past two days and suffering from slight pain in left arm and left leg.

+According to CM's personal physician Dr M.V.
+Rao, the chief minister was stable.
+He said this was just a preventive check-up.

+"As a part of routine checkup we are conducting CT scan and angiogram and we will decide what to do depending on the report.
+CM is stable.
+This is just a preventive check-up," he added.

+The doctor said regular checkups are done for the chief minister in February every year.

-KCR, as the chief minister is popularly known, was accompanied by his wife Shobha Rao, daughter and legislator K. Kavitha and other family members.
+KCR, as the chief minister is popularly known, was accompanied by his wife Shobha Rao, son and cabinet minister K. T. Rama Rao, daughter and legislator K. Kavitha and other family members.

 Following the indisposition, KCR cancelled his visit to Yadadri temple.
 He was scheduled to participate in some rituals at Lakshmi Narasimha Swamy temple.